milieudefensie/docs/docs/developers/tech-stack.md

 **Integrations:**

-- [PostHog](https://posthog.com/) for analytics and A/B testing - soon
+- [PostHog](https://posthog.com/) for open sourcee analytics and A/B testing - soon